Shakadak/pattern_metonyms/README.md

 I hope you are now starting to get an idea about how to play with this lib.

 More to come when the inspiration does.

-# Warning

-This library hides a lot of code, please keep yourself aware that by using it, you are trading a lot of runtime efficiency for a lot of expressivness power. (unmeasured)